-- Composition: The Board shall consist of twelve members as follows: the Secretary of Health and Human Resources or his designee; an employee of the Woodrow Wilson Rehabilitation Center; an experienced consumer lender; a certified public accountant; two persons with investment finance experience; and six persons with a range of disabilities.
-The citizen members shall be appointed by the Governor and confirmed by the General Assembly. - Term: Citizen members of the Board shall be appointed for four-year terms, except that appointments to fill vacancies shall be made for the unexpired terms.
+12 members as follows: the Secretary of Health and Human Resources or his designee; an employee of the Wilson Workforce and Rehabilitation Center; an experienced consumer lender; a certified public accountant; two persons with investment finance experience; and six persons with a range of disabilities.
+The citizen members shall be appointed by the Governor and confirmed by the General Assembly.

+Term: Citizen members of the Board shall be appointed for four-year terms, except that appointments to fill vacancies shall be made for the unexpired terms.
 Representatives of state agencies shall serve coincident with the term of the Governor.
 No member appointed by the Governor shall be eligible to serve more than two complete terms in succession.